Skip to content

 })

-There is also tap-parallel-not-ok in tests folder that instructs Node-Tap to run tests sequentially.
+The tests folder also contains tap-parallel-not-ok, which instructs Node-Tap to run tests sequentially.

 Run Tests with Tap

-To run tests on a local machine open command prompt in the root folder of the framework and execute:
+To run tests on a local machine, open a command prompt in the framework's root folder and execute:

 tap